By Radical Yes Founder & Brand Director Kerryn Moscicki

 It began with the quilting.
 Sofia and I had been experimenting a lot with trying to make bags that had the same softness as our previous bag experiments which if you never saw them, were fully quilted and textural totes.

 Quilting and padding is something that forms a big part of our design vocabulary in the studio.
-It is something we are always referencing and you can see it as well in our footwear products - most recently in 'The Magic' Slides.
-Along the way we have also used quilted linings in shoes and even in the use of shearling in our winter boots.
+It is something we are always referencing and you can see it as well in our footwear products - most recently in our Journey Sneakers.
+Along the way we have also used quilted linings in our summer slides and even in the use of shearling in our winter boots.
 Personally I love the idea of tactile-softness in a product, especially accessories.
 I am always thinking about how materials feel when they touch the skin and what sort of sensations (however fleeting) they will conjure for the wearer.
 I am always wanting to create a gentleness.

 In the beginning we made a few samples with cotton outers because like always we were primarily interested in using materials that would be easily recycled and broken down at the end of their lifecycle.
 As we progressed with the cotton shells for the bags though, we found the main shape felt too stiff and bulky over the shoulder and was lacking the durability we knew we would need for a busy wonder woman's bag.